 Section 6 | Business Meeting Procedures

-After a policy directive or resolution passes through the Steering Committee, it moves to the fall or spring business meeting.
-At the December and spring meetings, the business meeting normally occurs in mid-morning on the final day of the meeting.
-At the Annual Meeting, there is no separate business meeting for considering policy directives and resolutions.
+After a policy directive or resolution passes through the Steering Committee, it moves to the Legislative Forum or annual business meeting.
+At the Legislative Forum, the business meeting normally occurs in mid-morning on the final day of the meeting.
+At the Legislative Summit, there is no separate business meeting for considering policy directives and resolutions.
 Rather, all policy directives and resoltuions are considered during the Annual Business Meeting.
 Voting procedures are identical for the spring and fall business meetings and the Conference's Annual Business Meeting.

 A. Order of Business